MinghuiChen43/awesome-deep-phenomena/README.md

   - Tom Tirer, Haoxiang Huang, Jonathan Niles-Weed.
   - Key Word: Neural Collapse.
   - <details><summary>Digest</summary> We propose a richer model that can capture this phenomenon by forcing the features to stay in the vicinity of a predefined features matrix (e.g., intermediate features).
 We explore the model in the small vicinity case via perturbation analysis and establish results that cannot be obtained by the previously studied models.

-- Grokking phase transitions in learning local rules with gradient descent. [[paper]](https://arxiv.org/abs/2210.15435)
-  - Bojan Žunkovič, Enej Ilievski.
-  - Key Word: Tensor Network; Grokking; Many-Body Quantum Mechanics; Neural Collapse.
-  - <details><summary>Digest</summary> We discuss two solvable grokking (generalisation beyond overfitting) models in a rule learning scenario.
-We show that grokking is a phase transition and find exact analytic expressions for the critical exponents, grokking probability, and grokking time distribution.
-Further, we introduce a tensor-network map that connects the proposed grokking setup with the standard (perceptron) statistical learning theory and show that grokking is a consequence of the locality of the teacher model.
-As an example, we analyse the cellular automata learning task, numerically determine the critical exponent and the grokking time distributions and compare them with the prediction of the proposed grokking model.
-Finally, we numerically analyse the connection between structure formation and grokking.

 - Imbalance Trouble: Revisiting Neural-Collapse Geometry. [[paper]](https://arxiv.org/abs/2208.05512)
   - Christos Thrampoulidis, Ganesh R. Kini, Vala Vakilian, Tina Behnia.